Art

 ART 403.
 DIGITAL ART: THE MOVING IMAGE.
 5 Credits.

-This advanced digital art course focuses on video and time-based art.
+Advanced digital art course focusing on video and time-based art.
 In addition to a technical focus on video and 2D animation, the expressive use of moving images in the context of fine art is explored.
 A survey of contemporary artists who use video as their primary medium is included in creative projects.

 ART 406.
 ART AND COMMUNITY.
 5 Credits.